-Special Tips: The luggage rack of G/D/C trains is too small for luggage in large or super sizes.
+The luggage can be put on the luggage racks above the seats on two sides of the carriage or under the lower berth or table.
+The luggage rack of G/D/C trains is too small for luggage in large or super sizes.
 There are special closets for large luggage at one end or last/first row of each carriage, but the space is limited and suitcases are piled one on another.
 Therefore, you’d better check in early and find a place for your suitcase, and take care of the fragile items.

 Left Luggage at Railway Stations

 Most stations have left luggage offices or luggage lockers, where passengers can leave their luggage for a charge based on the luggage size and storage time.